Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 Can a home warranty replace homeowners insurance?

 Absolutely not.
 A home warranty cannot replace homeowners insurance, and most mortgage lenders legally require you to maintain a homeowners insurance policy.
-A warranty only covers mechanical failures of specific systems and appliances — it does not cover structural damage, theft, liability, or losses from fire or natural disasters.
+A warranty only covers mechanical failures of specific systems and appliances, not structural damage, theft, liability, or losses from fire or natural disasters.

 How much does a home warranty cost per month in 2026?

-Most home warranty plans cost between $30 and $90 per month in 2026, depending on the coverage level.
-A basic appliances-only or systems-only plan averages around $41–$46/month, while a comprehensive combination plan runs closer to $60/month.
-Premium plans with multiple add-ons can exceed $100/month.
+Most home warranty plans cost between $30 and $90 per month in 2026, with NerdWallet pegging the cross-provider average at $73 per month.
+A basic appliance-only or systems-only plan averages around $35-$55 per month, while a comprehensive combination plan runs closer to $60-$75 per month.
+Premium plans with multiple add-ons can exceed $100 per month, and expect to pay an additional service call fee averaging $108 per visit.

 Will home insurance pay to replace my HVAC system?

 Standard homeowners insurance will not pay to replace your HVAC system if it fails from age or normal wear and tear.
-However, if your HVAC is damaged by a covered peril — such as a fire or lightning strike — your policy may cover the resulting damage.
-For wear-and-tear breakdowns, a home warranty for older homes is typically the right solution.
+However, if your HVAC is damaged by a covered peril such as a fire or lightning strike, your policy may cover the resulting damage.
+For wear-and-tear breakdowns, learn what a home warranty covers and why it is typically the right solution for aging equipment.

 Should I get both a home warranty and homeowners insurance?